Michieljoris/js-project/README.md

-scaffold
+js-scaffold
 ========

-Seed/scaffold/skeleton for a new website using html-builder and bb-server
+Seed/scaffold/skeleton for a new javascript or node project using html-builder and bb-server

 Clone repo.